jake-simons/Electrical-engineering/project-02-radar-temp/README.md

 - Frequency stability limitations inherent to magnetron-based systems influence performance and maintenance intervals.

+## Measurement Constraints

+This project was conducted as a non-invasive maintenance inspection of an operational marine radar system.

+Direct electrical measurements of high-voltage and RF sections were intentionally avoided to preserve system integrity, ensure safety, and avoid detuning or damaging calibrated components.

+As a result, analysis focuses on qualitative inspection, system-level reasoning, known operating ranges, and expected failure modes rather than direct performance measurements.

 ## Safety Considerations

 - Presence of kilovolt-level DC power necessitates strict lockout,